jiujiubuhejiu/SAGE/README.md

 # SAGE: SAE Automated Generation of Explanations

-SAGE (formerly SAIA) is an automated interpretability system for analyzing Sparse Autoencoder (SAE) features using agentic LLM workflows.
+SAGE is an automated interpretability system for analyzing Sparse Autoencoder (SAE) features using agentic LLM workflows.
 The system can automatically generate natural language explanations for SAE features through iterative hypothesis testing and refinement.

 ## Features